RMK-Labs/typescript-dependency-injector/README.md

   logger = new Singleton(Logger);
   database = new Singleton(Database, "localhost:5432");

-  // Use Extend to indicate that some properties will come from runtime context userService = new Factory(UserService, new Extend({
+  // Use ObjectInjections to indicate that some properties will come from runtime context userService = new Factory(UserService, new ObjectInjections({
     logger: this.logger,
     database: this.database,
     // requestId will be provided when calling .provide()